rosendo-lugo/codeup_project_part_1/README.md

 | payment_type | The customer’s payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic)) |

-## instructions or an explanation of how someone else can reproduce your project and findings (What would someone need to be able to recreate your project on their own?)
+## Instructions on how someone else can reproduce this project and findings (What would someone need to be able to recreate your project on their own?)
-> Don't do it.
->
+> 1. Clone this entire repository.
+> 2. Acquire the telco_df data from MySQL or Kaggle.
+If data is coming form MySQL you need to have access to the data.
+Request user and password from Codeup instructors.
+> 3. Run project_1.ipynb to extract telco.csv file.

 ## Key findings
 > This was awesome